RC Sparta Prague

 RC Sparta Prague is a Czech rugby club based in Prague.
-They currently play in the KB Extraliga and are the second oldest club in the Czech Republic after Slavia Prague.
+They currently play in the Extraliga ragby XV and are the second oldest club in the Czech Republic after Slavia Prague.
 The club forms part of the Sparta Prague sports network.

 History

 Early years

 The club was officially founded on 28 August 1928, with the first coach being Frenchman Andrée Cannellas.
 Their first match was on 28 April 1929 against VŠ sport Brno.
 Later on in 1929 they took on fellow Prague side Slavia Prague, the latter prevailing 23–3.
 They did however manage to beat Slavia 8-0 not too long afterwards.

 In 1931 Sparta won their first of five Czechoslovak championship titles and supplied a number of players to the national team that took on Germany in Leipzig.

 The club prospered for a while, with many new members joining.
 But disaster struck in 1934 when the grandstand caught fire, destroying all the club's equipment.